 - Guidance notes included

 About this document

-As a matter of law, you cannot remove a director and auditor at a meeting called on short notice.
+Note that as a matter of law, you cannot remove a director or an auditor at a meeting called at shorter notice.

 This document was written by a solicitor for Net Lawman.
 It complies with current English law.